 Before the upgrade starts, a prompt appears titled "App Installation notes".
 This is nothing to be concerned about.
-So check the checkbox [Do not show this message again].
-Then click [CONTINUE].
+So check the checkbox [Do not show this message

 Next an upgrade confirmation page appears.
 To accept the confirmation, click [UPGRADE] on the far right-hand side of the confirmation page.